gucci-ninja/Soft-Eng-Lecture-Notes/3B/3DX4/README.md

 - second order system is b/(s<sup>2</sup>+as+b)
 - these changes can change the form of the system's response
 - might see damped oscillation
-	- over damped - looks similar to first order but its kinda curvy
+	- overdamped - looks similar to first order but its kinda curvy
 		- 2 non-equal real poles
 	- pole closest to 0 is the dominant pole
 	- under damped - most interesting behaviour